fit-uifs/vtapi/README.txt

 /**
  * @mainpage
  *
- * VTApi (Video Terror Application programming interface and methodology),
+ * @b %VTApi (%Video Terror Application programming interface and methodology),
- * a data(base) interface used for processing and efficient management, indexing,
+ * is a data(base) interface used for processing and efficient management, indexing,
  * retrieval and analysis of image and video data and related metadata,
  * which was created to unify and accelerate the intelligent vision
  * applications development.
  *
- * VTApi 1.5 is based on PostgreSQL database, PostGIS and OpenCV created within
+ * @bold{%VTApi 1.5} is based on PostgreSQL database, PostGIS and OpenCV created within
  * the Ministry of interior VideoTerror (VT) research project.
 The main objective
  * of the VT project is to define, explore and create a prototype of a system
  * warehousing image and video accomplished with computer